 Runners Beware: 4 Things You Need to Know

-#3 You May Have More Cellulite.
-Name that butt.
-This celebrity is the beautiful Sharon Stone!
-However, she’s a victim of cellulite too.
-The truth is, you may not have MORE fat, but you could likely SEE more fat.
-Why?
-Because without the plump, tone muscle behind the fat, the pockets of fat have no support and are more noticeable.
-Young runners may still enjoy the benefit of looking fit because they still have natural muscle tone, but as you age you lose muscle, unless you are purposely maintaining it.
-It’s also common in people who lose a lot of weight, because they often lose muscle with the fat.
+Cellulite is also a common side-effect for people who lose a lot of weight, because they often lose muscle with the fat.
 The best way to get rid of fat is with diet and cardio, but the best way to fight visible cellulite is by shaping up the legs with weights.
 A combination of the two is ideal.

-So runners, you can STILL run, but just be careful and work to maintain a healthy balance.
+If you are a runner, there is good news!
+You can STILL run, but just be careful to maintain a healthy balance between cardio, strength and mobility (flexibility and joint health).
 You’ll not only FEEL better, you’ll look better too!

 RUNNER’S PERKS: